Online Statistical Inference for Contextual Bandits via Stochastic Gradient Descent: Problem Setup

+{where $\eta_t = \eta_0 t^{-\alpha}$, $\eta_0>0$ and $\alpha\in(1/2,1)$.} It is noteworthy to mention that the above updating rule can be considered as a general version of \eqref{eq:weighted-sgd-intro}, which allows arbitrary weight $w_t$ in the SGD updates.
+Even though our theory allows for pretty general weight specifications of $w_t$, we emphasize three popular choices of weight $w_t$ as examples throughout the discussions of the paper.

-These weighting schemes are well-rooted in literature, such as \ipw \; by \cite{chen2021b} that corrects the action distribution to some deterministic stable policy, and \sipw~ in \cite{hammersley2013monte} and \cite{zhang2021statistical}.
-The proposed method is not limited to the analysis of these three weights but is applied to general weight specifications.
-Before we present our main result, we revisit the three aforementioned motivating examples and illustrate the weighted SGD algorithm for the three models. \begin{customexp}{\ref{eg:ls-reg} (Continued)}
+These weighting schemes are well-rooted in literature, for example, \hyperref[eq:ipw-weight]{\ipw} is studied by \cite{chen2021b,han2022online} to correct the action distribution towards a deterministic equal-weighted aggregation over $\A$ in the population, and {\hyperref[eq:sqrt-weight]{\sipw} is used for offline estimation in \cite{hammersley2013monte} and \cite{zhang2021statistical}.
+It is noteworthy to mention that, our proposed method is not limited to analyzing these weights but applied to general weight specifications.
+Before presenting main results, we revisit the three aforementioned motivating examples with binary action $\A=\{0,1\}$ and illustrate the algorithm for the three models.
+Note that $\theta_t$ is the concatenated vector of dimension $d=|\A|p=2p$.